Contactless Bank cards

 The transactions will be processed, accumulated and charged to your contactless bank cards with the merchant descriptor name “BUS/MRT”.

-For Mastercard contactless bank cards, fare charges will be accumulated for up to 5 days or after a total of $15 is spent on transit fares, whichever is earlier.
+For Mastercard contactless bank cards, fare charges will be accumulated for up to five days or after a total of $15 is spent on transit fares, whichever is earlier.

-For Visa and NETS contactless bank cards, fare charges will be accumulated daily.
+For American Express, Visa and NETS contactless bank cards, fare charges will be accumulated daily.

 To view the breakdown of the aggregated fares, please login to your SimplyGo account on the SimplyGo app.